ON THIS PAGE: You will learn about the different treatments doctors use for children with a CNS tumor. Use the menu to see other pages.

 Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat a tumor are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your child’s prescriptions by using searchable drug databases.

 Getting care for symptoms and side effects

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the treatment process.
-Children often receive treatment for the tumor and treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and families report that they are more satisfied with treatment.
+Children often receive treatment for the tumor at the same time that they receive treatment to ease side effects.
+In fact, patients who receive both at the same time often have less severe symptoms, better quality of life, and families report that they are more satisfied with treatment.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
 Your child may also receive palliative treatments similar to those meant to eliminate the tumor, such as chemotherapy, surgery, or radiation therapy.
 Talk with your child’s doctor about the goals of each treatment in the treatment plan.

 Before treatment begins, talk with your child’s health care team about the possible side effects of your child’s specific treatment plan and palliative care options.
 During and after treatment, be sure to tell your doctor or another health care team member if your child is experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 A remission is when the tumor cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.